C2FO/vfs/README.md

 ###### absolute path
-- A path is said to be absolute if it provides the entire context need to find a file, including the filesystem root.
+- A path is said to be absolute if it provides the entire context need to find a file, including the file system root.
 An absolute path must begin with a slash and may include . and .. directories.

 ###### file path
 - A file path ends with a filename and therefore may not end with a slash.
 It may be relative or absolute.

 ###### location path
-- A location/dir path must end with a slash.
+- A location/directory path must end with a slash.
 It may be relative or absolute.

 ###### relative path
-- A relative path is a way to locate a dir or file relative to another directory.
+- A relative path is a way to locate a directory or file relative to another directory.
 A relative path may not begin with a slash but may include . and .. directories.